 This idea shapes the way you market your firm—and even how you view your business.
 It’s an idea that costs you very little, but requires that you to be willing to fly against the conventional wisdom.

-You will see marketing as solving a problem rather than as a set of tasks to be executed.
-To be effective, you must precisely define the problem your marketing is designed to solve.
-Defining the right problem generates a huge payoff.
+Try to see marketing as solving a problem rather than as a set of tasks to be executed.
+To be effective, you must precisely define the problem your marketing aims to solve.
+Therefore, defining the right problem is critical.

 There are a lot of “experts” invested in the status quo.
 The good news is your new guide is common sense.
 Once the switch flips in your thinking, you’ll never view your business development process the same.
 You will reap the benefits of more effective marketing, and—maybe for the first time—see a clear connection between your marketing, business development, and the rest of your business.